Orin-Alchemical-3D/-BETA-Alchemy_Mini_DD/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

-BOM.
+# -BOM.
 (Note: This is the bare minimum and its wise to have spare screws/heatsets etc.)
 1. QTY - 9 - M3x5x4 Heatsets (Voron standard heatset)
 2. QTY - 3 - MR115-2RS Bearing
 3. QTY - 2 - GT2 16T 5mm Shaft Pully